Barbershop's plate glass window shattered after car reversed into it

 A BARBER has had a lucky escape after a car was reversed into his shop's front window.

-The plate glass window was shattered in the incident, which happened this afternoon at Kurdish Top Barber in Market Place, Pocklington, but it is understood that no one was injured.
+The plate glass window was shattered in the incident, which happened on Monday afternoon at Kurdish Top Barber in Market Place, Pocklington, but it is understood that no one was injured.

 An eyewitness said the elderly driver of the car appeared to have got into the wrong gear by mistake and reversed straight into the plate glass window.